ProMinato500/ProMinato500/README.md

 <h2> Hey there!
-I'm Pradipta.</h2>
+I'm Pradipta</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics at University of Massachusetts Amherst.
+- 🎓 &nbsp; Studying Computer Science and Engineering (B.Tech) at SRM Institute of Science and Technology, Chennai.
-- 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
+- 💼 &nbsp; Looking for new oppurtunities.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning Full Stack Development and Data Science.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- 🥰 &nbsp; Love to draw ✏️ and listen to music 🎵.

 <h3> 🛠 &nbsp;Tech Stack</h3>